psyc575-mlm-master/exercise-9-jluo19/09-model-avg-github.md

 Fill in the blank: Model \_\_\_\_ appears to have the best out-of-sample prediction accuracy?

+Model 4 has the lowest AIC, so it appears to have the best out-of-sample prediction accuracy.

 ## Averaging M1, M2, M3, and M4

 In model averaging, the Akaike weights are usually used, defined as